Wolf-Heinrich Graf von Helldorff: Nazi career

-In his new post, Helldorff was closely allied with Joseph Goebbels, Gauleiter of Berlin and Reich Minister of Public Enlightenment and Propaganda.
-As chief of the Berlin police, Helldorff played an instrumental role in the harassment and plundering of Berlin's Jewish population in the early and the mid-1930s.
+As chief of the Berlin police, Helldorff was closely allied with Joseph Goebbels, Gauleiter of Berlin and Reich Minister of Public Enlightenment and Propaganda.
+While in this post, Helldorff played an instrumental role in the harassment and plundering of Berlin's Jewish population in the early and the mid-1930s.
 In his diary entry of 19 June 1936, Goebbels commented: "Helldorff is now proceeding radically on the Jewish question ... many arrests ...
 We will free Berlin of Jews."
 Goebbels noted on 2 July 1938, that "Helldorff wants to construct a Jewish ghetto in Berlin.
 The rich Jews will be required to fund its construction."
 Helldorff was the organizational brains behind the arson and looting of Berlin's synagogues and Jewish businesses in the November pogroms 1938.
 On 8 November 1938, the day that November pogroms began, he was quoted in The New York Times as saying: "as a result of a police activity in the last few weeks the entire Jewish population of Berlin had been disarmed".

 On 9 November 1938, Helldorff was promoted to SA-Obergruppenführer.
 Though never officially a member of the SS, owing to his position as a Police President, he was authorized to wear the uniform of a General der Polizei, (a rank equivalent to an Obergruppenführer in the SS.)
 Helldorff was additionally named as the Higher Police Leader of Greater Berlin in 1943.
+In this position, he commanded police who guarded deportation trains carrying German Jews.

 20 July plot

 It is asserted that Helldorff was in some form of communication with the military opposition to Hitler as early as 1938.
 Goebbels certainly ensured that Helldorf took the blame for the November pogroms by declaring "the police act with an appearance of legality, the party provides spectators".
 The police took orders not to arrest or to treat too harshly rioters who beat up Jews.

+Helldorff collaborated closely with his subordinate the Kripo head Arthur Nebe, and was supposed to direct all police forces in Berlin to stand down and not interfere in the military actions to seize the government.
+However, his half-hearted actions on 20 July had minimal influence on the events.

-In contrast, Hans Gisevius's book To the Bitter End described as Helldorff playing an important role in a circle of conspirators and anti-Nazis.
-On 20 July 1944, he was in communication with the coup d'état plotters attempting to assassinate the Führer.
+In contrast, Hans Gisevius's book To the Bitter End described Helldorff as playing an important role in a circle of conspirators and anti-Nazis.
+On 20 July 1944, he was in communication with the coup d'état plotters attempting to assassinate Hitler.
 His planned role would be to keep the police from interfering with the military takeover and then to aid the new government.